Rubiks37/rankingbot/README.md

 * Add, remove, or edit entries in a users list
 * Get basic statistics for a certain album/ep
 * Display everyone's rankings in a channel, which updates whenever an update is performed
+* Gets the top albums by rating and standard deviation for a particular year (or no year)
 * Allows users to keep track of albums they want to listen to (homework)
 * Displays recent changes to everyones albums list (changelog)
 * Supports application commands